JEE Main Application Date:31 Oct' 25 - 27 Nov' 25

 Total | 25 | 100 |

-1. Predictability: Most questions given in Chemistry have structures that is easy for the students to prepare for these examinations.
+1. Predictability: Most questions given in Chemistry have structures that are easy for the students to prepare for these examinations.

 2. High Accuracy: Unlike Mathematics and Physics, mistakes involving calculations are rather difficult to commit while doing chemistry if the right concepts are grasped.